Share this article

 • Explore local markets.
 Walkies at a local market brings the best of both worlds: your furry friend gets some exercise, and you get to enjoy the fruits of local producers, so be sure to find one near you when planning your dog-friendly day out.

 • Plan ahead for your holiday.
 It’s one thing to plan a day out in your home city, but what do you usually do with your pooch when you go away?
-Well as vets agree pets are happier at home, consider connecting with a trusted Bristol pet sitter ahead of your next trip.
+Well as many vets agree pets are happier at home, consider connecting with a trusted Bristol pet sitter ahead of your next trip.
 Click below to find out how.

-How to connect with Bristol pet sitters
+Connecting with pet sitters

 How it works